FuzzyKala/foodhub-nextjs/README.md

 </p>

 ## Introduction:
+I wasn't satisfied with the group project before, so I decided to remake it again in another way.

-I deployed this project on Vercel, this is the link: https://foodhub-nextjs.vercel.app/
+I decided to deploy this project on Vercel (cause it's free), this is the link: https://foodhub-nextjs.vercel.app/

 I used Nextjs, PostgreSQL, and Typescript to help me finish this project.